derstarkebaer98/FuckingQueue/README.md

 ### Where can I use it?

-FuckingQueue is currently compatible with:
+FuckingQueue will be compatible with:

 * Xamarin.iOS / Xamarin.Mac
 * Xamarin.Android